+Green tea has had medicinal value for thousands of years in China and Japan.
 With its polyphenols antioxidants, Health.com reports that catechin, an active ingredient in the tea, boosts metabolism.
-It helps to distribute energy or heat, digestion and to improve oxidation of fat leading to increasing weight loss.
+Drinking green tea extract may increase fat burning, prevent cardiovascular disease, relieve digestive symptoms, and improves brain function.
+It helps to distribute energy or heat, digestion, and improve fat oxidation, leading to increased weight loss.

 It can be frustrating.
-You slash your calories and your body goes into reserve and starts storing.
-Make sure you’re eating enough to match your resting metabolic rate (usually 1,300-1,500 calories daily).
+You slash your calories, and your body goes into the reserve and starts storing.
+Ensure you’re eating enough to match your resting metabolic rate (usually 1,300-1,500 calories daily).

-It’s important to eat a good breakfast each morning, so your body doesn’t go into starvation mode.
-This helps to jump start the metabolism for the day.
-Try a mix of lean protein with complex carbs and healthy fats such as an omelet with one egg yolk, two egg whites, mixed vegetables with some steel cut oats and berries and fish oil.
+Eating a good breakfast each morning is important, so your body doesn’t go into starvation mode.
+This helps to jump-start the metabolism for the day.
+Try a mix of lean protein with complex carbs and healthy fats, such as an omelet with one egg yolk, two egg whites, mixed vegetables with some steel-cut oats and berries, and fish oil.

 Drink as much cold water as possible.
 According to the University of Pittsburgh, your body burns calories while trying to heat the cold water to your core temperature.
 Their study showed that individuals who drank 8 to 12 eight-ounce glasses daily had higher metabolic rates than those who drank just four glasses.